scheff-code/lunovus-testapp/README.md

 You can filter on multiple columns at a time.
 To reset the grid and remove all filtering, click the 'Clear Filters' button at the top right.

+You can also sort the grid by any of the columns by clicking the column header.

 The last column of the grid shows three icons:
 1. An eye: click the eye icon to view that task.
 2. A pencil: click the pencil to edit that task.